-However, at the Federal Executive Council Meeting the next day after the Acting President had shocked everyone present by rejecting his seat and chosen to sit on the President’s seat, Jonathan announced the minor cabinet reshuffle.
+However, at the Federal Executive Council Meeting the next day after the Acting President had shocked everyone present by rejecting his seat and choosing to sit on the President’s seat, Jonathan announced the minor cabinet reshuffle.

 He redeployed the AGF to the Ministry of Special Duties and transferred the Minister for Labour, Prince Adetokunbo Kayode, as the new Attorney General of the Federation and Minister of Justice.
 Everyone got the message, Jonathan was now fully in charge.
 The Yar’Adua presidency was coming to an end.
 Many of the ministers, who were hitherto Yar’Adua’s loyalists, started gravitating towards Jonathan.

 But the President’s handlers would not give in without a fight and Saudi Arabia got the message.

 Around 3:00 am on Wednesday, February 24, 2010, less than 15 days after Jonathan assumed the presidency in acting capacities, President Umaru Musa Yar’Adua made a surprise return to the country via the Nnamdi Azikiwe International Airport, Abuja to the Presidential Villa.
 This was seen as a calculated move by his handlers to upset the growing influence and stability of a clear fledgling Jonathan administration.